mromerodriven/configure-ad/README.md

 <h2>High-Level Deployment and Configuration Steps</h2>

 - Create Domain Controller and Client within a VNET
+- Set a static IP for the DC
+- Set DNS on Client VM
 - Install Active Directory
 - Create Users
 - Perform Simulated Scenarios